GreenmaskIO/greenmask/docs/commands.md

 ## validate

-The `validate` command allows you to perform a validation procedure and compare data transformations.
+The `validate` command allows you to perform a validation procedure and compare transformed data.

 Below is a list of all supported flags for the `validate` command: